Neenandre Ishta: Production

+The film was produced by Gopal, then the general secretary of Bangalore District Congress Committee, making his debut as producer.
+It was reported that Darshan and Harish Raj would play friends in the film, and that they were paired opposite Malavika and Akhila.
 Aishwarya played a negative role in this film.
 She worked on this film alongside the unreleased film Rhythm in which she played the lead.

 Soundtrack

 The soundtrack was composed by Bharadwaj.
 Bharadwaj reused "Mazhaiyo Puyalo" from the Tamil film Kalatpadai as "Hoove Neenu" and "Premake Endu" while "Nange Neenu Ista" was remade as "Unnai Enakku" for Kadhal Dot Com.